google/mobly-snippet-lib/README.md

 `InstrumentationRegistry`.

 Once started, the special runner starts a web server which listens for requests to trigger snippets.
-The server's handler locates the corrsponding methods by reflection, runs them, and returns results over the tcp socket.
+The server's handler locates the corresponding methods by reflection, runs them, and returns results over the TCP socket.
 All common built-in variable types are supported as arguments.